![]() ![]() |

 I have not used an aeroplane since 2009 when I became aware of the environmental impact of flying.
 If I need to travel abroad, I take a boat, which is slower, but a fraction of the impact.
 Jason and I work from home as far as possible and travel only when necessary.

-I have never worn makeup.
-Fashion has never interested me.
+I never wear makeup.
 I buy practical clothes that will last me for many years.

 As far as possible, I try to live lightly upon the earth.
 We can all do our bit.